jjnether/obsidian_backup/jnetherton/DA/Meta/TTX.md

 - IP setup
 	- upstream IP in RTAC program to be pushed
 		- use EPMS SERVERS.txt in building 1 folder for these IP's
-		- Don't touch the HMI or DCIM connections when editing IP's
+		- Don't touch the HMI or DCIM connections in the program when editing IP's
 	- IP of RTAC itself
 		- check building 1 folder for FDM file for RTAC IP's
 			- ![[Pasted image 20250729101218.png]]
 		- .192 is /26 for subnet mask

+SETTINGS READ:
+- For each data hall for the first couple or so, read with the template and see if there are any differences
+	- There may be rounding differences